seanmerron/Retirement-Roadmap/README.md

 -  Collision is your deductible to repair damages to your car if you cause the accident.
 Your deductible should be how high you're willing to pay for an expense before wanting to make a claim on your insurance.
 I've always figured I'll take care of anything under $1,000 on my own vs. making a claim.
 Eventually you may not want this coverage at all if your car is only worth a few thousand and figure you'll just replace the car if anything happens instead of paying the extra insurance costs.
 -  Comprehensive covers any damage incurred not by hitting a vehicle like theft, fire, floods, vandalism, animals which again isn't worth it once your car isn't worth much anyways or you don't live in an area where this is a problem.
 Same deductible principals as collision apply.

 A key point with insurance is to adjust coverage as your savings increase.
 The more stashed up you have, the higher your deductibles can go to reduce reoccurring expenses but making sure to still have enough coverage for catastrophic events.
+I really don't see a need for other types if you are saving unless you know of something coming in the future (baby).

 ### Step 3: Lower Expenses

 Marketing propoganda is everywhere and companies are constantly coming up with new schemes to get you to spend your money.
 It is important to constantly review and be very strict about your monthly reoccurring expenses now that they are visible within your budget.
 The more you can cut back today, the less interest you'll lose in debt or more interest you'll gain from compounding investments to speed up retirement.
+For a rough estimate (recommended by MMM) taking a monthly expense saving * 173 will give you the potential value of that savings invested for 10 years.
+For example, if I cut back $250/month that could turn into $43,250 in 10 years.
+Compound interest is awesome!

 It's time to get frugal and live within the means that will get you to retirement.
 Here are some tips arranged by budget category:

 Bills & Utilities
 -  Drop your cable plan and just have internet.
 A lot of content is online now and you can get a HD antenna to stream free high definition stations over the air.
 Try out devices like Amazon Fire Sticks, Chromecasts and Apple TV.